 How could this be?

-Outlets still offer plenty of great deals that can make the trip worthwhile, but some savings aren’t always what they seem.
-Following are 10 things to keep in mind before you shop an outlet mall.
+Outlets still offer plenty of great deals that can make the trip worthwhile, but some savings aren’t quite what they seem.
+Following are 10 things to keep in mind before you shop at an outlet mall.

 1. Give outlet goods a closer look

 Outlets aren’t just for items that didn’t sell at the retail store.
-Some offer seconds or B-grade goods, and many stores stock items that are only made for outlets, sometimes with noticeable differences in quality from what you’d find at the mall.
+Some offer seconds or B-grade goods, and many retailers stock items that are only made for their outlets, sometimes with noticeable differences in quality from what you’d find at the mall.

 In the past, outlet Saks Fifth Avenue Off 5th has acknowledged that only 12 percent of its merchandise comes from Saks Fifth Avenue stores.

 Another report from a couple of years ago found that only 20 percent of what Nordstrom Rack sells is clearance merchandise from Nordstrom stores and its website.
 The rest is bought expressly for the outlet.